 Bender: "Compassion"?
 "Shrimptoast"?
 "Antiquing"?

-Bender: I'm OK
+Bender: I'm OK.

-In "The Luck of the Fryrish", Fry goes back to his old home to get something out of the safe.
+- In "The Luck of the Fryrish", Fry goes back to his old home to get something out of the safe.
 Its combination is "3".

-But they also have plenty of fails this way, too.
-Some kid who we're supposed to believe is this amazing computer geek in the episode Silicon Valley Girls has this evil hacking AI called 'CHAD'.
+- But they also have plenty of fails this way, too.
+Some kid who we're supposed to believe is this amazing computer geek in the episode "Silicon Valley Girls" has an evil hacking AI called 'CHAD'.
 Guess what the password to the AI is?
 'CHAD'.
 Sort of obvious.

-A Running Gag in Archer is that everyone's password is "guest," even the ISIS mainframe.
+- A Running Gag in Archer is that everyone's password is "guest," even the ISIS mainframe.
 Archer guesses it on his first try.

 Archer: Let's try..."guest"...No WAY.
 Jesus Christ.
 That is just...babytown frolics.